Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 ## 7.11 Lifetimes
+The init method allocates memory from the heap, the delete method is used to free that memory.
+If delete is not executed, we end up with memory leaks: the program occupies more memory than it needs, and can eventually run out of memory, crashing the application.

-Mojo implements eager destruction of variables, that is: the memory is released ASAP, destroying values immediately after last-use.
+Mojo implements eager destruction of variables, that is: the memory is released ASAP, destroying values immediately after last-use: an eager destruction approach.
+" This means that a value or object is destroyed as soon as its last use, unless its lifetime is explicitly extended.
+This is in contrast with many system languages where the values or objects are destroyed at the end of the scope of a given block.
+This approach allowed Mojo to have a much simpler lifecycle management, improving overall ergonomics of the language. "

 Int is a trivial type and Mojo reclaims this memory without need for a __del__() method.
 String is a destructible (it has its own __del__() method) and Mojo destroys it as soon as it's no longer used.